flant/shell-operator/README.md

 This operator is not an operator for a _particular software product_ such as `prometheus-operator` or `kafka-operator`.
 Shell-operator provides an integration layer between Kubernetes cluster events and shell scripts by treating scripts as hooks triggered by events.
 Think of it as an `operator-sdk` but for scripts.

-Shell-operator is used as a base for more advanced [Addon-operator](https://github.com/flant/addon-operator) that supports Helm charts and value storages.
+Shell-operator is used as a base for more advanced [addon-operator](https://github.com/flant/addon-operator) that supports Helm charts and value storages.

 Shell-operator provides:

 - __Ease of management of a Kubernetes cluster__: use the tools that Ops are familiar with.
 It can be bash, python, kubectl, etc.
-- __Kubernetes object events__: hook can be triggered by `add`, `update` or `delete` events. **Learn [more](HOOKS.md) about hooks.**
+- __Kubernetes object events__: hook can be triggered by `add`, `update` or `delete` events. **[Learn more](HOOKS.md) about hooks.**
-- __Object selector and properties filter__: Shell-operator can monitor a particular set of objects and detect changes in their properties.
+- __Object selector and properties filter__: shell-operator can monitor a particular set of objects and detect changes in their properties.
 - __Simple configuration__: hook binding definition is a JSON or YAML document on script's stdout.

-## Quickstart
+# Quickstart

 > You need to have a Kubernetes cluster, and the `kubectl` must be configured to communicate with your cluster.

-The simplest setup of Shell-operator in your cluster consists of these steps:
+The simplest setup of shell-operator in your cluster consists of these steps:

 - build an image with your hooks (scripts)
 - create necessary RBAC objects (for `kubernetes` bindings)